×

 Care of Blue Grama Grass and Mulga Tree

-Care of Blue Grama Grass and Mulga Tree include pruning, fertilizers, watering etc. Blue Grama Grass pruning is done No pruning needed and Mulga Tree pruning is done Remove dead or diseased plant parts and Requires little pruning.
+Care of Blue Grama Grass and Mulga Tree include pruning, fertilizers, watering etc. Blue Grama Grass pruning is done and Mulga Tree pruning is done Remove dead or diseased plant parts and Requires little pruning.
 In summer Blue Grama Grass needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Mulga Tree needs Lots of watering and in winter, it needs Average Water.